CERT-Polska/mquery/docs/redis.md

 waiting for tasks.
 In most cases there is only one, but in distributed environment there may be more.

-### Cache objects (`cache:*`)

-Cache objects are arbitrary strings.

-Right now they are only optionally used by metadata plugins, to cache expensive computation in redis.

 ### Configuration table (`configentry`)

 Represented by models.configentry.ConfigEntry class.